AeonDave/WebHashcat/README.md

 ## Managing nodes and assets

 - Rules, masks, and wordlists can be uploaded through the UI or via `Utils/upload_file.py`.
 Synchronise a node to push updated versions (MD5 checks prevent redundant uploads).
+- Rotate node credentials with `python manage.py rotate_node_passwords [--node-name NODE]` to generate new passwords, then copy the reported username/password/hash into the node’s secret files or secret store.
 - Hash types are now parsed from `hashcat -hh`, so new hashcat releases only require rebuilding the node container with a newer `HASHCAT_VERSION`.
 - Each cracking session stores its own potfile and optional debug output under `HashcatNode/potfiles` and `HashcatNode/outputs`.
 Start, pause, resume, and quit actions can be issued from the Web UI.
 - Windows nodes still allow only one running session at a time (hashcat limitation).
 - The **Searches** page lets you query usernames or email fragments across every imported hashfile and download the results.

+### Node telemetry cache

+- Celery now polls every registered node on a short interval (`HASHCAT_CACHE_REFRESH_SECONDS`, default 30s) and writes node/session snapshots into Redis.
+- All dashboard/API endpoints use the cached view instead of calling each node synchronously, so UI refreshes stay non-blocking.
+- Cache metadata (`available`, `age_seconds`, `is_stale`) is returned with each response and rendered beside the affected tables.
+- Tune the cache via environment variables:
+   - `HASHCAT_CACHE_REDIS_URL`: Redis connection used for snapshots (defaults to `redis://redis:6379/1`).
+   - `HASHCAT_CACHE_TTL_SECONDS`: expiration for stored snapshots (defaults to 300 seconds).
+   - `HASHCAT_CACHE_STALE_SECONDS`: threshold that marks data as stale in the UI (defaults to 90 seconds).

 ## Manual installation